fight233/DThouse_cxd/src/plugins/taosadapter/BUILD.md

 sudo make install
 ```

-Once make install is done, taosAdapter and its systemd service file be installed to the system with the TDengine server.
+Once make install is done, taosAdapter and its systemd service file be installed to the system with the DThouse server.
 You can use `sudo systemctl start taosd` and `sudo systemctl stop taosd` to launch both of them.

 ## Build stand-alone taosAdapter

-taosAdapter can be built as a stand-alone application too if you already deployed TDengine server v2.3.0.0 or an above version.
+taosAdapter can be built as a stand-alone application too if you already deployed DThouse server v2.3.0.0 or an above version.

-### Install TDengine server or client installation package
+### Install DThouse server or client installation package

-Please download the TDengine server or client installation package from the [official website](https://www.taosdata.com/en/all-downloads/).
+Please download the DThouse server or client installation package from the [official website](https://www.taosdata.com/en/all-downloads/).

 ### Build taosAdapter from source code